mithereal/ex_softbank/README.md

 Transfers(the producers send amount will be converted to match the recievers account currency type)

-Typically the Account Management genserver would be considered an anti pattern, however I needed a way to persist the state of my accounts ledgers in order to decouple accounting from user management.

-This allows an accounts ledger state to be persisted for a ttl, when some other system process needs also to use the account ledger data the ttl is reset and state persisted until timeout occurs.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed